djradon/public-notes/ar.the-acimov-methodology-agile-and-continuous-integration-for-modular-ontologies-and-vocabularies.md

 ### Agile ontology engineering methods

-Many ontology engineering methodologies have been proposed over time, including METHONTOLOGY [ 9], On-To-Knowledge [ 10], DILIGENT [ 11 ], the “Ontology Development 101” [ 12], NeOn [ 13].
+Many ontology engineering methodologies have been proposed over time, including [[prdct.methontology]] [ 9], On-To-Knowledge [ 10], DILIGENT [ 11 ], the “Ontology Development 101” [ 12], NeOn [ 13].
 Some directly transpose software engineering methodologies, for example UPON Lite [ 14] is based on Rational Unified Process.
 The LOT methodology [ 15] adopts a V-model approach with conditional feedback at upstream development stages.
 Other early methods pro- posed to rely and align with existing ontologies to bootstrap new ontologies as in SENSUS [16 ].
 More recently, methodologies are inspired by the principles of Agile software engineering, which promote collaboration between developers and stakeholders by producing regular updates of the product1.
 Among these methods, AMOD [ 17 ] and CD-OAM [ 18 ] are based on SCRUM.
 AMOD is the first method that describes the cycle of ontology development in a SCRUM sprint.
 CD-OAM enriches AMOD by describing the management the ontology commitment user community.
 XPOD [ 19 ] and eXtreme ontology method [ 20] are based on eXtreme Programming.
 The Lean Ontology Development (LOD) [21] is inspired by the Lean approach: Build-Measure- Learn.
 SAMOD [ 1 ] is revisiting the motivating scenarios and competency questions of Uschold and Gruninger [22], additionally considering ontology modules and test-driven development.

 ### Git and CI/CD for ontology engineering